Nissan Cedric: Sixth generation (Y30; 1983)

 The level of comfort, convenience items and chassis technology was vast in relation to other products offered at the time, and the buyer could choose from seemingly endless options.
 Some of the items included a digitally synthesized AM stereo/FM stereo radio tuner with the ability to listen to broadcast TV stations, and a cassette tape player with recording feature to function as a dictaphone, stereo and cruise control buttons integrated into a fixed position steering wheel hub, and sonar-based backup sensors installed in the rear bumper.
 Rear seat passengers were also pampered, with the ability to control the stereo and climate control functions from a control pad located at the leading edge of the rear seat armrest, that could be dislodged from the armrest and function as a hand-held remote, along with separate reclining seat and backrest combined with a cellphone located inside the armrest compartment.

 The Wagon and Van versions continued in production after the introduction of the succeeding Y31, Y32, and Y33 versions, with the Wagon version ending production in August 1999.
 The wagon trim packages were the V20E SGL at the top, with an optional DI-NOC woodgrain appearance, the V20E/28D-6 GL, and the V20E Deluxe.
 Wagons (intended for private buyers) were mainly available with the 115 PS VG20E petrol unit and the 94 PS RD28 diesel engine (until March 1994).

-In 1993, Great Wall was able to make clones of the Y30 under the name CC1020.
+The rear compartment opposite the driver had a rear quarter window that could be opened or closed from the outside by inserting the ignition key in addition to opening the rear tailgate from the back.

+Export models

+In Asian export markets, where the Cedric was popular as a taxi, it was available with a four-cylinder diesel engine.
+Initially, these were equipped with the old-fashioned, 2.3-litre SD23 engine, an enlarged variant of an engine first fitted to the Cedric in 1964.
+The SD23 was replaced by the new, somewhat larger TD25 engine around the time of the mid-1985 facelift.